princepatoliya/apna-mart-backend-assignment/readme.md

 ## Redis Cache

-- add cache at 3 place
+- add cache at 4 places, For better understating cache time is 10 sec

+1. get profile
-1. get all subjects from DB
+2. get all subjects from DB
-2. get all subject_exam from DB
+3. get all subject_exam from DB
-3. on performance API which calculating overall exam report
+4. on performance API which calculating overall exam report

 ## API collection